| Introduction In this first unit we introduce some theoretical perspectives

 The Shell and Membrane represent: management, administration,

-The Egg Albumen represents: elements of the process of management;
+planning The Egg Albumen represents: elements of the process of management;

 adminstration; planning and development